anurag2787/BiteBox/README.md

-# Foodie
+# BiteBox

-Welcome to Foodie!
+Welcome to BiteBox!

-Foodie is a project designed to bring food enthusiasts together by offering a platform to explore, share, and discover new recipes and food-related content.
-Built primarily with JavaScript, Foodie aims to be a comprehensive resource for anyone passionate about cooking and culinary arts.
+BiteBox is a project designed to bring food enthusiasts together by offering a platform to explore, share, and discover new recipes and food-related content.
+Built primarily with JavaScript, BiteBox aims to create an interactive community for food lovers.

 ## Features